akleinloog/website/content/project/rapid-api/index.md

 See [this post](/post/rapid-api-prototype) for a detailed description of the process and how to use it.

-The resulting container to get you going with rapid API prototyping is available on docker hub rapidand can be started as follows:
+The resulting container to get you going with rapid API prototyping is available on docker hub [here](https://hub.docker.com/r/akleinloog/rapid-api) and can be started as follows:

 ```r
 docker run -p 8080:8080 akleinloog/rapid-api